Read our latest guidance and resources about therapy during COVID-19.

 Discusses how he is challenging psychotherapy training and techniques to test students prejudices.

-She shares her personal story and discusses the role dreams played on her path to training.
+Shares her personal story and discusses the role dreams played on her path to training.

 UKCP psychotherapist Suzanne Worrica was drawn to the psychotherapeutic profession long before she started her training.

 We've recorded a podcast talking to our members about their unique journeys into psychotherapy.
+Listen to all our episodes.

 Like most websites, we use cookies.
 If this is okay with you, please close this message or read more about your options.